 In rare cases, banks acquire buildings still under construction and decide to complete construction before selling the building.
 In such cases, the bank should demonstrate the merits of such a strategy and the cost should not exceed the fair value less costs to complete and sell the asset considering adequate illiquidity discounts as described above.
 Foreclosures of property are merely a consequence of granting loans which later defaulted.
 Therefore, such foreclosures are not an expression of a property investment business strategy as defined in IAS 40.
 Nor are difficulties encountered by banks in selling foreclosed property evidence of such an investment strategy.
-Banks are therefore strongly discouraged from applying IAS 40 in such cases-and encouraged to apply IFRS 5 as indicated at the beginning of this section.
+Banks are therefore strongly discouraged from applying IAS 40 in such cases.